 Q. Why Baking Soda is added in very little quantity?

 A. Baking Soda is added in very little quantity.
-This is because if too much baking soda is added without having enough acid to react with ( activate it) then there will be unreacted soda leftover which will give a soapy or bitter flavor.
+This is because if too much baking soda is added without having enough acid to react with ( activate it) then there will be unreacted soda leftover which will give a soapy or bitter flavour.
 So now you know why at times your cake or instant idly or dhokla tastes of soda.

 Q. Why Do We Use Both Baking Soda And Baking Powder in a Baking Recipe?